 How Car Manufacturers Contribute to Roof Crush Injuries

 When the roof of a car collapses in a rollover car accident, victims can suffer broken necks, traumatic brain injuries, skull fractures, and spinal cord injuries that cause partial or complete paralysis.
-An injury attorney can examine the wreckage carefully to determine whether your vehicle was defective and if this defect could have caused your injuries.
+A Rhode Island car accident lawyer can examine the wreckage carefully to determine whether your vehicle was defective and if this defect could have caused your injuries.

 An automaker could be liable for injuries caused by a roof crush accident due to: